Last updated: May 2026

 Framework One

 Monthly close high and low in January act as the structural anchor for the year.
-A close below the January low has historically preceded a bear market with one exception.
 The nature of the February 2026 trigger, extreme geopolitical fear around the Iran conflict rather than structural market failure, was consistent with the anomaly scenario.
 April confirmed it.

 ✓ COVID parallel confirmed at $76,256